osmcode/pyosmium/README.md

 ## License

-pyosmium is available under a BSD license.
+Pyosmium is available under the BSD 2-Clause License.
+See LICENSE.TXT.

 ## Authors